Welcome to our extensive Abby's Lane Cloth Diapering 101 Resource Page

 The fact that some children react to some of these detergents does not make them harmful overall.
 As with anything you use for your baby, test it in a small amount first.
 If you see redness, a rash, blisters, discontinue use.
 Enzymes are present in Tide, and many other detergents.
 Enzymes eat away at stains, if you are washing in hot water, the enzymes will get rinsed out.
 Perfumes are an extra added ingredient, but detergents with perfumes are usually the stronger, mainstream detergents that contain the stronger cleansers, so in order to have the great cleaning agents, the perfumes are part of the package.
 If you do not like having scents on your clothes there are detergents that do not contain these that we would still recommend.
 Dyes are present in many mainstream detergents.
 Are they harmful to diapers?
 No, it is an aesthetic issue, and unless we are all wearing organic cotton clothing in an off-white shade, we are participating in the dye-phenomenon.

+We want to make diaper washing, first and foremost, safe for your child.
 This is why we cannot in good conscience recommend Charlie's Soap or Sensi-Clean.
 We have not been able to pinpoint what causes such a strong reaction in these products, until we do we advise to use other detergents.

 Environmental concerns are of course taken into account.
 We do realize Tide hasn't won any awards for being a "green" detergent, and we have to balance that with the success rate we see of customers using Tide or other mainstream detergents.
 What we have seen work with a "green" detergent:

--Planet is a detergent brand we see working with the most success amongst biodegradable and eco-friendly detergents.
+-Planet is a detergent brand we see working with the most success among biodegradable and eco-friendly detergents.
 BUT, you do have to wash on hot, you do need a good rinse cycle (we recommend a warm rinse cycle over a cold one for this product), your diapers need to be washed frequently (meaning daily or every other day), and if you have hard water or well water you may need a water softener to aid in your washing.
 We also see more success with the powder over the liquid.

 Based on what our customers are telling us, and some trial and error, here is what seems to work with front loaders:

 - If you have control over the water level, fill it higher than the load size as the "extra water" setting.
 Many front loaders don't let you do this, they automatically adjust the water level, but if you can adjust it higher, it will work better.

 - Use a HE detergent, or any that is formulated for a front loader.
 The less suds, the better, and HE are made to be easier to rinse out.
 Since front loaders are designed to be water-efficient, this is important.

 - Use a tad more detergent that you would in a top loader.
 Not extra, but just closer to what you would use in a regular clothing load of the same size.

 - If you have an extra rinse cycle at the end you can use, do so :)

 Some mamas will come to us, and say they want enough diapers to only do laundry once a week, or at the most every 5-6 days.
 This can be incredibly problematic.
 First, your pail would have to reach the ceiling.
 Second, I always like to throw out the analogy of storing your husband's work shirts in urine and feces for a week and see how easily you can get them fresh and sparkly on Sunday wash day.
-I would love to try this with my husband, but by day 3 of the experiment he gets rather cranky ;)
+I would love to try this with my husband, but by day 3 of the experiment he gets rather cranky. ;)

 Cloth diapers are diapers, but they are fabric, so remember what they are sitting in, and washing every 1-2 days will eliminate many odor problems.

-Comprehensive Guide to Newborn Cloth Diapering TOP
+Comprehensive Guide to Newborn Cloth Diapering